medusajs/medusa/docs/content/contribution-guidelines.md

 ### Terminology

-When the documentation page is a conceptual or overview documentation, the label in the sidebar should start with a noun.
+When the documentation page is a conceptual or an overview documentation, the label in the sidebar should start with a noun.

-When the documentation page is a tutorial documentation, the label in the sidebar should start with a verb.
-An exception of this rule are integration documentations and upgrade guides.
+When the documentation page is tutorial documentation, the label in the sidebar should start with a verb.
+Exceptions to this rule are integration documentation and upgrade guides.

 ### Character Count

-The character count of the sidebar item's label must be at most twenty seven characters.
-For the API Reference, the sidebar item's label must be at most twenty five characters.
+The character count of the sidebar item's label must be at most twenty-seven characters.
+For the API Reference, the sidebar item's label must be at most twenty-five characters.

 ## Notes and Additional Information

-When displaying notes and additional information in a documentation page, use [Admonitions](https://docusaurus.io/docs/markdown-features/admonitions).
+When displaying notes and additional information on a documentation page, use [Admonitions](https://docusaurus.io/docs/markdown-features/admonitions).
 Make sure the type of admonition used matches the note’s importance to the current document.

 If the note is something developers have to be careful of doing or not doing, use the `caution` or `danger` admonitions based on how critical it is.